Sosnick Chess Festival

 John Langreck

 John Langreck is a CPA practicing in Sacramento and a United States Chess Federation (USCF) National Master (NM).
-He was a member of the Armed Forces championship chess team and 5 U.S. amateur championship teams.
+He was a member of the Armed Forces Championship Chess team and 5 U.S. Amateur Championship teams.
 He has coached numerous students from beginners to experts.

 John McCumiskey, USCF Tournament Director

 Mr. John McCumiskey has been active in the chess world for many years, playing tournament chess since 1977 and directing chess tournaments since 1979.
 Today, he is a USCF National Tournament Director and FIDE International Arbiter.
 Mr. McCumiskey is a retired US Army Corps of Engineers information technology security specialist.
 Since 2006, he has been teaching Social Science and Mathematics at CK McClatchy High School in Sacramento.
-Mr. McCumiskey has been married to his wife, LaVerne, for over 43 years.

 John Donaldson